crestofthebeast/rete-mirabile/README.md

 # ibis-serial
- A serial stenography/text expansion theory, intended for onehanded use.
+ A stenography system, intended for onehanded use.

 # credits
 the plover, opensteno, and text expansion communities.